Where in the world can you obtain bank financing as a foreigner for the purchase of real estate?

 But most banks will lend only to a resident foreigner who can show income in Panama.

 It’s a different world today.
-In Europe today, it is much more difficult (can be impossible) to get a loan as a non-resident or even as a resident if you can’t show adequate income in the country where you want to buy.
+In Europe today, it is much more difficult and often impossible to get a loan as a nonresident or even as a resident if you can’t show adequate income in the country where you want to buy.

 One exception to this general rule is Portugal.